 AG-221 is an orally available, selective, potent inhibitor of the mutated IDH2 protein, making it a highly targeted therapeutic candidate for the treatment of patients with cancers that harbor IDH2 mutations.
 In September 2012, AG-221 successfully completed the development candidate requirements pursuant to our Celgene collaboration.
 We believe AG-221 has demonstrated a clear pre-clinical safety profile to advance into human clinical trials.
-In August 2013, we initiated our first phase 1 study for AG-221 in patients with advanced hematologic malignancies with an IDH2 mutation.
+In August 2013, we initiated our first phase 1 study for AG-221 in patients with advanced hematologic malignancies with an IDH2 mutation; and in September 2013 we commenced dose administration for the first patient in this phase 1 study.
 Celgene has the exclusive option to license worldwide development and commercial rights to AG-221, and if Celgene elects this option it would be responsible for all future development and commercialization costs.